develprr/metamatic-framework/README.md

 One major difference to verbose state manager frameworks is that you don't really need to "pre-configure" your app to use Metamatic™.
 You don't need to wrap your application inside obscure "Provider" wrappers and you don't need to "inject stores" and other structures to your classes to enable a state container.
-Any class, component, object or helper function can be connected to Metamatic™ features at any point of the project without any need to do major refactoring to existing application logic or code structure.
-You can use Metamatic™ functions on the fly anywhere inside your app, any time.
+Any class, component, object or helper function can be connected to Metamatic™ at any point of the project without any need to do major refactoring to existing application logic or code structure.
+You can use functions provided by  Metamatic™ on the fly anywhere inside your app, any time.
 If your application already uses some other state container framework, you can still introduce Metamatic™ into your app without removing or changing anything that already exists.

 *[<- Back to contents](#chapters)*

 ### Robust State-Based Solution Without Props-Hassle

-A major innovation within the Metamatic™ framework is that it eliminates the props vs. states dilemma that most state container frameworks seem to have.
+A major innovation within Metamatic™ framework is that it eliminates the props vs. states dilemma that most state container frameworks seem to have.
 In Metamatic™ framework, your components are not directly connected to states inside global stores.
 Instead, Metamatic™ effectively copies global states into component's local states.
-This gives you more freedom to decide which states you want to keep as component's local states and which ones you want to connect to Metamatic™ global states.
+This gives you more freedom to decide which states you want to keep as component's local states and which ones you want to connect to global states.
 In Metamatic™, the root states are called **stores**.
 Stores can have nested properties, which are all understood as nested **states**.
 You can connect any component to listen to entire stores as well as just one nested state deep inside a store.

 *[<- Back to contents](#chapters)*